 Tourney in King's Landing

 It is mentioned in 298 AC that 4 years prior, Barristan was champion at a tourney.
 This places said tourney in 294 AC.
 A year before 298 AC, Barristan unhorsed the Hound.
 This would place said tourney in 297 AC.

 Daemon I Blackfyre's betrothal to Rohanne of Tyrosh

 Daemon's father Aegon IV Targaryen had been discussing Daemon's betrothal to Rohanne of Tyrosh before his death in 184 AC.
-Aegon's son, Daeron II Targaryen, finished the arrangements and saw Daemon and Rohanne wed, thereby showing that the marriage could not have occured any earlier than 184 AC.
+Aegon's son, Daeron II Targaryen, finished the arrangements and saw Daemon and Rohanne wed, thereby showing that the marriage could not have occurred any earlier than 184 AC.

-Daemon and Rohanne's eldest children, the twin brohers Aegon and Aemon, were born in 184 AC (see Aegon Blackfyre and Aemon Blackfyre), thereby demonstrating that the wedding could not have occured any later than 184 AC.
+Daemon and Rohanne's eldest children, the twin brohers Aegon and Aemon, were born in 184 AC (see Aegon Blackfyre and Aemon Blackfyre), thereby demonstrating that the wedding could not have occurred any later than 184 AC.

 Daemon and Rohanne were thus wed in 184 AC.

 Catelyn Tully was 12 years old when she was betrothed to Brandon Stark.
 With Catelyns birth in either 264 AC or 265 AC (see Catelyn Tully), she would have been 12 years old in either 276 AC, 277 AC, and 278 AC.
 Her betrothal to Brandon Stark was made during one of these three years.
 No further specifications can be given.